A numerically stable communication-avoiding s-step GMRES algorithm: Results on numerical stability

 \section{Results on numerical stability}

 We numerically verify the proposed adaptive $s$-step GMRES algorithm to demonstrate the convergence and stability of the algorithm.
-In this section, we implement \cref{alg:adaptsgmres} in MATLAB and use double precision for all tests where $\epsilon \approx 2^{-53}$.
-As the work here focuses on the algorithm's stability, it suffices to verify the implementation sequentially since parallel implementations only introduce additional data movements that do not affect the stability of the overall algorithm.
-Benchmarking the algorithmic scalability in a distributed network will be presented in \cref{sec:scalability}.
+In this section, we implement \Cref{alg:adaptsgmres} in MATLAB and use double precision for all tests where $\epsilon \approx 2^{-53}$.
+As the work here focuses on the algorithm's stability, it suffices to verify the implementation sequentially.
+We assume the corresponding parallel implementations only introduce additional data movements and do not affect the stability of the overall algorithm.
+Benchmarking the algorithmic scalability in a distributed network will be presented in \Cref{sec:scalability}.

 The metrics we are interested in are the 2-norm of the relative residual at iteration $i$,

 as well as the LOO error of the block QR scheme,

 where $Q$ contains the orthogonal basis vectors.